 - 1 strawberry, thinly sliced

-- 1/2 tbsp of sunflower nut butter mixed with 1 tbsp of water (be sure to check label for no added sugar)
+- ½ tablespoon of sunflower nut butter mixed with 1 tablespoon of water (be sure to check label for no added sugar)

 Instructions